atlassian-archive/dataschool/dataschool/_chapters/how-to-teach-people-sql/appendix/how-to-find-outliers-with-sql.md

 ---
 ## Use ORDER BY

 A fast way to identify outliers is to sort the relevant values in both ascending and descending order.
-This allows you to quickly skim through the highest and lowest values.
-If you have a sense of what you are expecting from your data, this can help you quickly identify any unexpected values.

-If we were looking at the ages of friends, we’d expect to see values that fall into the range of ages for adults.
-Let’s take a look at what we see in the example below.

 To sort our values, we could use the following query.